-The Solomon Islands is highly vulnerable to natural disasters such as cyclones and tsunamis.
-It is also prone to political unrest and, more recently, the COVID-19 pandemic, with 146 deaths recorded and 18,174 confirmed cases.
+The Solomon Islands is a country highly vulnerable to natural disasters such as cyclones, and tsunamis.
+It is also prone to political unrest and more recently the COVID-19 pandemic with 146 deaths recorded with 18,174 confirmed cases.
 In this case, both rural and urban communities were affected.

-The issues and challenges faced include restricting people's movements, resulting in reduced production.
-Domestic shipping services were also disrupted, affecting the delivery of food and services due to lockdowns, including disruptions to local markets supplying fish to urban markets.
+The issues and challenges faced include the restriction in people's movements resulting in reduced production.
+Domestic shipping services were also disrupted affecting the delivery of food and services due to lockdowns, including disruptions to local markets supplying fish to urban markets.
 It was observed that in coastal areas, gleaning activities increased.
 Rural communities continued with their fishing activities in nearshore areas.
-With shops and markets closed, and fresh produce and fish lacking in urban markets, food and nutrition security were affected.
+With shops and markets closed and fresh produce and fish were lacking in urban markets, food and nutrition security were affected.
 In rural areas, food intake was limited to one meal per day for some families as food supply decreased, with most families prioritizing their children to be fed.

 Women traders faced difficulty accessing local markets due to the directive on vaccination.
-Some women are apprehensive about the effect of the vaccine on them and decide not to be vaccinated.
-This, in turn, hampered their ability to trade at local markets.
+Some women are apprehensive about the effect of the vaccine on them and decided not to be vaccinated.
+This in turn hampered their ability to trade at local markets.

 The pandemic management protocols increased the demand for unpaid care work with the closure of schools in terms of increased hours for childcare.
-This burden fell on the women who are the family's caregivers by default.
-Medical facilities such as hospitals were limited to emergency cases, although smaller clinics were available to serve the public.
+This burden fell on the women who by default are the family's caregivers.
+Medical facilities such as hospitals were limited to emergency cases although smaller clinics were available to serve the public.
 As most of the frontline health workers are women, the face a higher risk of being infected.

-Business closures led to the laying off workers and unpaid salaries, thus affecting families who rely on these salaries for their daily subsistence.
-The rate of sexual violence increased due to the stress the pandemic has caused on families, but only a few cases were reported due to restrictions in movements and isolation measures.
+Business closures led to the laying off of workers and salaries unpaid, thus affecting families who rely on these salaries for their daily subsistence.
+The rate of sexual violence increased due to the stress the pandemic has caused on families, but only a few cases were reported due to restriction in movements and isolation measures.